Stress Disorder

 • Balancing challenging tasks with more enjoyable or calming activities.

-• Avoiding taking on too much at once and being clear with others about your limits.
+• Avoid taking on too much at once, and be transparent with others about your limits.

 • Taking breaks and approaching tasks at a manageable pace.